tuttlebr/brandon-bot/README.md

 ## Overview

-This application provides a sophisticated chat interface powered by NVIDIA's language models, with support for:
+This application provides a sophisticated agent interface powered by NVIDIA's language models, with support for:

 - 🤖 Real-time streaming responses with tool calling capabilities
 - 📄 Intelligent PDF document analysis with progress tracking